 Since 2009, EmiratesGBC has also been hosting networking events which are open to both members and non-members.
 The networking events feature a short presentation or panel discussion about a relevant building topic, followed by a short Q&A session and networking opportunity.
-Topics that have been covered in past events include discussions on green economies, EXPO 2020, waste management, building energy efficiency, and sustainable housing, to name a few.
+Topics that have been covered in past events include discussions on green economies, Dubai EXPO, waste management, building energy efficiency, and sustainable housing, to name a few.

-As of mid-2014, EmiratesGBC has hosted a total of 23 Networking Events attended by over 1,200 professionals with an average attendance of 52 participants per event.
+To date, EmiratesGBC has hosted a total of 23 Networking Events attended by over 1,200 professionals with an average attendance of 52 participants per event.
 Figure 9 depicts a visual analysis of the success of EmiratesGBC's events.